Dlu6/hugamara-portal/README.md

 ```

 Notes:

 - Use `.env` only for local development.
-On the VM, update `ecosystem.config.js` and restart with `pm2 restart mayday-callcenter-backend`.
+On the VM, update `ecosystem.config.js` and restart the relevant PM2 process (e.g., `pm2 restart mayday-callcenter-backend`).
+- The call center frontend is no longer managed by PM2.
+It is a static build served directly by Nginx.
 - `RECORDING_BASE_DIR` must match the actual Asterisk monitor path for recordings listing/streaming to work.

 ## Features